djcp/yubitoggle/README.md

 - You can run `DEBUG=1 yubitoggle` to get some basic debugging info.
 - `yubitoggle --state` will tell you if the yubikey is off or on.
 "0" == off, "1" == on.
 This is useful in scripts.
+- Use `yubitoggle --off` or `yubitoggle --on` to turn it explicitly off or on rather than toggling

 ## Known issues